Rangers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have put together a 57-42 record in games they were listed as the moneyline favorite (winning 57.6% of those games).
+- The Rangers have won 58 of the 100 games they were listed as the moneyline favorite this season (58%).

-- Based on this contest's moneyline, the Rangers have an implied win probability of 60.8%.
+- The Rangers have a 59.2% chance to win this contest based on the moneyline's implied probability.

-- Texas has combined with opponents to go over the total 78 times this season for a 78-64-7 record against the over/under.
+- Texas has played in 150 games with over/under set, and have combined with opponents to go over the total 79 times (79-64-7).

-- The Rangers have covered 64.3% of their games this season, going 9-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!